nvtkaszpir/prusa-esp32-node-red-time-lapse/README.md

   first, it allows to add 'final' frame when printer head is away from print, second, it allows to not trigger actions on failed messages
 - before rendering videos there is not much info on the dashboard
-- video progress is showing yellow dot only if ffdshow runs for over 10s
+- video progress is showing yellow dot only if ffmpeg runs for over 10s
 - can not get rendered video from the dashboard - out of scope -use other flows for that, there is one that allows to browse files via web ui , or just mount data dir as samba share etc
-- if camera fetch occures there is no retry to fetch it, this is rather not an issue because ffdshow will automatically detect incorrect images and will not add them to video
+- if camera fetch error occurs there is no retry to fetch it, this is rather not an issue because ffmpeg will automatically detect incorrect images and will not add them to video
 - rendered images and videos are not cleaned up, you must manage data dir on your own